solana-labs/solana/docs/src/proposals/ape.md

 === ForkHash ===

 Computing the ForkHash only evalutes the VoteProgram instructions.
-Transactions that include VoteProgram and any non VoteProgram accounts fail immediatly and are ignored.
+Transactions that include VoteProgram and any non VoteProgram accounts fail immediately and are ignored.

 === BankHash ===

-Computing the BankHash evalutes all the non VoteProgram instructions.
-Transactions that include VoteProgram and any non VoteProgram accounts fail immediatly and are ignored.
+Computing the BankHash evaluates all the non VoteProgram instructions.
+Transactions that include VoteProgram and any non VoteProgram accounts fail immediately and are ignored.
 The LS computation and finalizing the IsolationProgram::MoveDomains are done at the epoch boundary for the N+1 epoch.
 The BankHash computation must not fall behind the ForkHash by more then 1 epoch or the cluster will halt.

 === VoteProgram::Vote ===